Related

 Maritime

-Latest update: May 2022
+Latest update: November 2023

-The most enduring obstacle for Japan’s maritime sector is its ageing workforce.
+The most enduring obstacle for Japan’s Maritime Sector is its ageing workforce.
 Despite heavy government promotion, fewer young Japanese are opting for a maritime career, as a result of which foreigners comprise most of the people working in Japanese fleets.
 To ensure service quality, they are trained in establishments controlled by the companies themselves.

 Click here for more information about EPA & Maritime Transport